FAOEuFMD/milestones-dashboard/README.md

 ### Deployment

-The staging environment is deployed here on Render: https://milestones-dashboard-staging.onrender.com/
+The staging environment is hosted on Render, allowing for changes to be tested before they are deployed to production.
+The Render environment is connected to the production database on AWS, where necessary changes and updates can be made.

+Good luck!